Thursday, June 13, 2024

 "I'm old too," Elton said, "and I often talk to myself."

 He took the liberty of sitting next to her on the bench, and got a better look at the woman.
-She was quite attractive for someone who might also be in her eighties.
-And then, after a startling instant of sudden recognition, he proclaimed, "My gosh, imagine this!
+And after a startling instant of sudden recognition, he proclaimed, "My gosh, imagine this!
 Why I know you.
 You're Dorothy Craig.
 And do you know that I've thought of you almost every day of my life for the last sixty years?"

 A brief look of fear crossed the woman's pretty face, but fear quickly turned to curiosity, and then to recognition.
 "Oh, my.
 Can this be true?
 Elton Chase?
 After all these years.
 And I can still see the boy in you."